 - The program maintains a waiting list of schools interested in equipment and schools are contacted about their eligibility, usually via email.

-- Email Scott Buswell to seek information, put your school's name on the waiting list, or to check the availability of equipment.
-Reservations are then made for schools wishing to visit the warehouse.
+- Contact Scott Buswell to seek information, put your school's name on the waiting list, or to check the availability of equipment.
 Please provide the following info in your email: name, school district, school and phone number.

 1450 Hiawatha Street